Complete list of Exhibitions in London this month (May 2026)

 Fashion, design and culture exhibitions in London this month

-The headline opening this month is the new V&A East Museum, with its permanent gallery ‘Why We Make’ and its first temporary exhibition ‘The Music is Black: A British Story’.
-The other headline exhibition in this category is Schiaparelli: Fashion Becomes Art at the V&A (from 28 March), the first UK exhibition dedicated to the Italian fashion house – and featuring the famous Shoe hat, designed with Dalí.
+The headline this month is the new V&A East Museum, with its permanent gallery ‘Why We Make’ and its first temporary exhibition ‘The Music is Black: A British Story’.

 Beyond this, the always excellent Fashion & Textile Museum is hosting ‘Paint!
 Pattern!
 Print!’.
-Later in April, the King’s Gallery, Buckingham Palace will be opening a blockbuster exhibition exploring the life of Queen Elizabeth II through her style.
+In April, the King’s Gallery, Buckingham Palace opened a blockbuster exhibition exploring the life of Queen Elizabeth II through her style.

 Exhibition Museum Start date End date Paid/Free Visit website